harrisbaird/dockerfiles/README.md

 # Run a scrapyd service in Docker

-A scrapyd image thats less than 10% of the size of other scrapyd images thanks to it running the tiny [Alpine Linux](https://hub.docker.com/_/alpine/) container.
+A scrapyd docker image based on the tiny [Alpine Linux](https://hub.docker.com/_/alpine/).

 ## Download and run scrapyd image
     docker run -d --restart always --name scrapyd -p 6800:6800 dancake/scrapyd

 ## Uploading spiders to scrapyd
 Install [scrapyd-client](https://github.com/scrapy/scrapyd-client) and use `scrapyd-deploy` in your spider directory to package it up and upload it to scrapyd.